leemthompo/logline/README.md

 ## What is logline?

-**logline** is a website for technical communication that provides 3 key services:
+**log**line is a website for technical communication that provides 3 key services:
 1. documentation
 1. summaries
 1. note-taking